GoogleCloudPlatform/Open_Data_QnA/README.md

 🙋 Getting Help
 ----------

-If you have any questions or if you found any problems with this repository, please report through GitHub issues.
+If you have any questions or if you found any problems with this repository, please report through Hub issues.